PisanA/checkstyle-webpage/index.md

 The following is some comments you might find in the report:
 ## 'method def modifier' has incorrect indentation level 4, expected level should be 2.
-Google style uses an indentation of 2 spaces, but most IDEs use 4 spaced indentation.
+Checkstyle uses an indentation of 2 spaces, but most IDEs use 4 spaced indentation.
 Therefore, if you want to use 4 spaced indentation, you can ignore this comment.
 <br><br>

 ## Line is longer than 100 characters (found 109).